DanMorriss/music-theory-quiz/README.md

 - incorrect answer selected

 As not all user will want the game sounds to be on, there is a slider toggle button on the top right of the screen that will turn the sounds off and back on.
+- The green indicated the sound is on.

 ![Sound on/off toggle](assets/images/game-pages/sound.png)